 Love yourself first.

-Everyone preaches self-love, but no-one seems to tell us how to practise it.
-In this article I want to talk about five simple, practical ways to do just that.
+Everyone seems to preach self-love, but no-one seems to tell us how to practise it.
+Here are five simple, practical ways to do just that.

 1) Know yourself- and your shadow.